iLib-js/ilib-loctool-webos-json-resource/README.md

 allows it to read and localize JSON resource files.
 This plugins is optimized for webOS platform.

 ### JSONResource FileType
-This plugins is for generate JSON type of resource file from JavaScript, C, and Cpp source file type.
-The default json resource file name is `strings.json` which is for Javscript type file.
-In order to generate other resource file name, The following setting is needed in your `project.json` file.
+This plugin is for generating JSON type resource files from JavaScript, C, and Cpp source file types.
+The default JSON resource file name is `strings.json` which is for a JavaScript type.
+In order to generate other resource file names, The following setting is needed in your `project.json` file.
 ```json
  "settings": {
     "resourceFileNames": {